Garlic 101: Is Garlic Good for Chickens?

 When to Use Garlic

-Garlic is one supplement I recommend using on a daily basis.
+Garlic is one supplement I recommend using on a regular basis.
 All of its health benefits compound when garlic is used on a regular basis.
-Since it has very few side-affects and is very hard to overdose on, garlic is a pretty safe supplement for homesteader’s to use with their flock.
+Since it has very few side-affects and is very hard to overdose, garlic is a pretty safe supplement for homesteader’s to use with their flock.

 My recommendation is to give your flock one dose once a week.
 Here’s why I recommend weekly administration: